Summer Medical Student Fellowships, supported by AACAP's Campaign for America's Kids (CFAK)

 The American Academy of Child and Adolescent Psychiatry (AACAP) is pleased to announce the Summer Medical Student Fellowships in Child and Adolescent Psychiatry, supported by CFAK.

 The AACAP Summer Medical Student Fellowships offer a chance for medical students to explore a career in child and adolescent psychiatry, gain valuable work experience, and meet leaders in the child and adolescent psychiatry field.
 The fellowship opportunity provides up to $3,500 for 12 weeks of clinical or research training under a child and adolescent psychiatrist mentor.
-Participants are required to attend the AACAP Annual Meeting in San Diego, CA, October 20 - October 25, 2014.
+Participants are required to attend the AACAP Annual Meeting in San Antonio, TX, October 26 - October 31, 2015.
 (Complimentary registration and travel reimbursement for the Annual Meeting are included in addition to the fellowship stipend.)

 The expectation is that students will complete 12 consecutive weeks (60 workdays at 8 hours per day) of the fellowship during the summer following acceptance into the program.
 If an applicant is unable to complete 12 weeks, he or she may propose a slightly shorter fellowship experience in the application.
 If approved, the stipend will be pro-rated to reflect the reduction in time spent completing the fellowship.
 Fellowships proposed as less than eight weeks will NOT be considered.
 Applicants should note that the amount of time they propose to spend in their fellowship will be taken into account by the selection committee.

 There are three ways to select a fellowship mentor:

 - When a student has an established link with a child and adolescent psychiatrist who is committed to work with the student throughout the summer, the student will submit an application with a detailed outline of the proposed research proposal and a description of the student’s involvement in the project.